NCAR/HPC-Docs/docs/pbs/job-scripts/index.md

 suitable for Casper, where nodes are typically shared and individual CPU cores are scheduled.
 This allows a job array sub-job to be as small as a single core.

-When entire compute nodes are assigned to jobs (and therefore also array sub-jobs) we need a slightly different approach.
+When entire compute nodes are assigned to jobs (and therefore also array sub-jobs) we need a slightly different approach, as employed in the following use case.

 ### Using job arrays to launch a "command file"
 Multiple Program, Multiple Data (MPMD) jobs run multiple independent,